Skip to the main content.

 • Conviction of an offense related to the unlawful manufacture, distribution, prescription, or dispensing of controlled substances.

-• Conviction of obstructing an investigation or audit into any of the above offenses or using federal health care program funds.
+• Conviction of obstructing an investigation or audit into any of the above offenses or the use of funds received from a federal health care program.

 • Revocation, suspension, or surrender of a license to provide health care due to a lack of competence, performance, or integrity.